NAALADL2: Cancer

 NAALADL2 has been shown to have a role in prostate cancer.
 NAALADL2 protein expression is associated with prostate tumour stage and grade with mRNA expression predicting poor survival following radical prostatectomy in a small cohort.
 Overexpression of NAALADL2 in cell lines subsequently altered binding to extracellular matrix (ECM) components and enhanced the invasive capacity of prostate cancer cells.
 When NAALADL2 expression was artificially increased in cell lines, genes involved in the cell cycle, cell adhesion, epithelial to mesenchymal transition and cytoskeletal remodelling were altered.
 These results suggest NAALADL2 may act to drive aggressive prostate cancer.

 A genome-wide association study (GWAS) of 12,518 prostate cancer cases found a SNP; rs78943174, within the 3q26.31 (NAALADL2) locus associated with high Gleason sum score.
 A second study of SNPs occurring within common transcription factor binding sites identified the SNP; rs10936845 within a GATA2 motif.
 This SNP increased the expression of NAALADL2 expression in prostate cancer patients, with increased expression also predicting biochemical recurrence.

 In prostate cancer, somatic copy-number gains in NAALADL2 are present in around 16% of patients with localised disease, increasing to 30% of Gleason grade 5 disease, and 50% of T stage 4 disease. co-occurring with adjacent oncogene TBL1XR1.
 The frequency of CNA gains in NAALADL2 associate with a number of clinical hallmarks of aggressive prostate cancer including Gleason grade, tumour stage, positive surgical margins and cancer which has spread to the lymph nodes.
 The frequency of copy-number gains in this genetic region also increase in castrate resistant and neuroendocrine prostate cancer.
 The region surrounding NAALADL2 is rich in oncogenes.
 Copy-number gains in NAALADL2 often co-occur with neighbouring oncogenes including: BCL6, ATR and PI3K family members.
 Copy-number gains at the DNA level associate with mRNA expression changes in more than 450 known oncogenes, suggesting this region may be important in driving aggressive prostate cancer.

 A study of metastatic castrate resistant prostate cancer (mCRPC) has found the antisense strand of NAALADL2 (NAALADL2-AS2) to be more than 2-fold higher in patients with mCRPC compared with healthy volunteers.
-Patients with higher NAALADL2-AS2 expression had an improved repsonse to enzalutamide compared to those with lower expression.
+Patients with higher NAALADL2-AS2 expression had an improved response to enzalutamide compared to those with lower expression.

 In breast cancer, multicellular tumor spheroids (MTS) are 3D cell cultures which acquire differentiated cell-cell junctions and a defined microenvironment, differentially expressing a number of adhesion molecules such as EPCAM, E-cadherin, integrins and syndecans when compared to 2D monocultures.
 NAALADL2 has been shown to be differentially expressed in MTS when compared to 2D cultures.
 These results support a role of NAALADL2 in cell-cell interactions and agree with evidence in prostate cancer which find NAALADL2 affects cell-ECM interactions.

 SNP's in NAALADL2 have also been identified in cancer risk GWAS's for breast cancer and Lung cancer.